psychopy/workshops/source/translators/setUpVersionControl.rst

 The result of cloning
 -----------------------

-- full copy on your local computer of all the files from current release of |PsychoPy|
+- full, updated\* copy on your local computer of all the files from current release of |PsychoPy|

   - including all the currently available localization folders
   - though you *may* need to add a new one (more on this soon)
+- Fully connected to your online fork of the repository on *GitHub*

+\* It's updated at the moment you clone it, but as soon as someone else gets their commit(s) pulled in *upstream*, yours will be out of date.
+But there's a way to deal with this.
+I will cover this quite soon below.

 Nomenclature after forking and cloning
 -----------------------------------------

-- *Origin*
+- **origin**

   - your fork of the original repository on *GitHub*